 All employees have been issued a commemorative luggage tag that says "New American is Arriving."
 This tag displays both carriers' logos and shows the year "2013."
 To celebrate US Airways joining oneworld®, employees at American and US Airways received a new company ID folder featuring the American and oneworld® logos.
-Customer Service Agents, Flight Attendants, Pilots, and non-uniformed employees received a lanyard.
-Since Fleet Service Employees and Tech Ops Employees work in tight spaces and around aircraft, these employees received an arm badge holder.
+Customer service agents, flight attendants, pilots, and non-uniformed employees received a lanyard.
+Since fleet service employees and tech ops employees work in tight spaces and around aircraft, these employees received an arm badge holder.
 Additionally, all customer-facing US Airways employees received a pin.

-Since March 31, 2014, all US Airways employees have been required to wear the New American/oneworld® branded lanyards or armbands, and by June 2014, all employees of the Carriers will be expected to wear only the approved company ID holders and use only company-approved badge backers.
+Since March 31, 2014, all US Airways employees have been required to wear the New American/oneworld® branded lanyards or armbands, and by June 2014, all employees of both carriers will be expected to wear only the approved company ID holders and use only company-approved badge backers.
 All Star Alliance affiliations and marks have been removed from US Airways employee uniforms.

-The Carriers have initiated selection and "wear testing" of new uniforms for those employees who wear uniforms.
-The new uniforms are expected to be in use in the next 18-24 months.
-As part of this process, the New American has selected the designer for the Pilot, Flight Attendant, and Customer Service Agent uniforms.
+The Carriers have initiated selection and "wear testing" new uniforms for those employees who wear uniforms.
+The new uniforms are expected to be in use in operation in the next 18-24 months.
+As part of this process, the New American has selected the designer for the pilot, flight attendant, and customer service agent uniforms.